Roundup · Updated: August 2026

 Want the warm ones, not another list?

 A database hands you names.
-EaseClaw finds the people already asking for what you sell across eleven community sources, scores the intent, and drafts the reply.
+EaseClaw finds the people already asking for what you sell across 12 platforms, scores the intent, and drafts the reply.
 You always press send.